pymor/pymor/docs/source/tutorial_bt.rst

 :meth:`~pymor.models.iosys.LTIModel.from_matrices` method of |LTIModel|, which instantiates an |LTIModel| from NumPy or SciPy matrices.

-First, we do the necessary imports.
+First, we do the necessary imports and some matplotlib style choices.

 .. jupyter-execute::